clustergarage/argus/jekyll/_docs/monitoring.md

 Once you have [ArgusWatchers]({{ site.baseurl }}/docs/arguswatcher/) defined, you're ready to start monitoring for notify events; perhaps you'll even want to set up alerts on high priority events.
 We provide out-of-the-box metrics handling with [Prometheus](https://prometheus.io) so you'll be able to receive time-series data that you can immediately monitor.
 Ultimately, it will be up to you to use your logging framework of choice to monitor the way you're used to doing.

+#### Topics
+{:.no_toc}
+* TOC
+{:toc}

-## Prometheus
+## Monitoring with Prometheus

-When running a master Prometheus server, to add the scraper that **arguscontroller** exposes, you will need to add the following definition to your `prometheus.yml` config:
+When running a master Prometheus server, in order to add the scraper that **arguscontroller** exposes, you will need to add the following definition to your `prometheus.yml` config: